Temperate climate: Oceanic climates (Cfb)

+Humid continental climates (Dfa, Dfb, Dwa, Dwb, Dsa, Dsb)

-Continental climates in contrast are created by large land masses and seasonal changes in wind direction.
-This causes continental climates to have severe temperatures for the season, meaning a hot summer and cold winter.
+Humid continental climates are considered as a variety of temperate climates due to lying in the temperate zones, although they are classified separately from other temperate climates in the Köppen climate classification.
+In contrast to oceanic climates, they are created by large land masses and seasonal changes in wind direction.
+This causes humid continental climates to have severe temperatures for the season compared to other temperate climates, meaning a hot summer and cold winter.
 Precipitation may be evenly distributed throughout the year, while in some locations there is a summer accent on rainfall.

-Regions with continental climates include southeastern Canada, the upper portions of the eastern United States, portions of eastern Europe, parts of China, Japan and the Korean Peninsula.
+Regions with humid continental climates include southeastern Canada, the upper portions of the eastern United States, portions of eastern Europe, parts of China, Japan and the Korean Peninsula.

 Subpolar zone

 These are temperate climates that compared to the subtropics are on the poleward edge of the temperate zone.
 Therefore, they still have four marked seasons including a warmer one, but are far more influenced by the polar zones than any other but the very polar climates (tundra and ice cap climate).